axem-solutions/example/docs/cli_usage.md

     hostname -I

 Start the server provided by stlink-org.
+If the command is successful, it will print `Listening at *:{port}` - note this port number.

     st-util